REITs: Pros and Cons to Real Estate Investment Trusts

 - Stay single or go with a group.
 You have the option of investing in single shares of an individual REIT just like any other individual stock listed on a stock exchange.
 However, you can also invest in a mutual fund or ETF that invests in REITs.
 This second approach is a more hands-off option for those investors who might want professionals to make buying decisions.
 You can learn more about REIT offerings, by checking out companies including Vanguard, Fidelity, and Schwab.

 - Get modern.
 Typically, when you think of choosing a broker, you might think of the big-name options.
 Those are definite possibilities to consider.
 However, there are different startup options popping up like StREITwise you may also want to explore.

 Final Thoughts on REITs

-If you are looking to kick up your investment portfolio a notch and turbo charge your financial goals, there’s a good chance you have given real estate some thought.
+If you are looking to kick up your investment portfolio a notch and turbocharge your financial goals, there’s a good chance you have given real estate some thought.

-If you are looking for an investment strategy that is a bit more hands-off than house hacking, house flipping, or rental properties, a real estate investment trust (REIT) may be an option for you.
+If you're looking for an investment strategy that's a bit more hands-off than house hacking, house flipping, or rental properties, a real estate investment trust (REIT) may be an option for you.

 Article written by Penny